ninioArtillero/RTG/README.md

 Alternatively, the operator `a` has the same structure, but assigns the samples in a sequential fashion to the _onset_ events of the pattern.

-Both functions assign a pattern to an index (`PatternID`) in a mapping called a `PatternBundle`, and upon first invocation they trigger the underlying sequencer.
+Both functions assign a pattern to an index (an integer value aliased as `PatternID`) in a mapping called a `PatternBundle`, and upon first invocation they trigger the underlying sequencer.

 New patterns are created by combination and transformation.
 Combination is